Skip to searchSkip to main content

 • Refer owner to the owner’s manual the factors that can impact their ADAS Systems operation (e.g., weather, tires, etc.)

-• Review & Research Scan Results and Research OEM Service Information
+• Review, Interpret & Research Scan Results and Research corrective OEM Service Information

-• If the vehicle was altered, it may not be possible to perform a proper calibration
+• If the vehicle was altered, it may not be possible to perform an OEM specified proper calibration

 • Notify all parties involved (e.g., owner and insurance carrier) of all related and non-related ADAS research findings and then document.